jacobsjo/windy-plugin-sun-position-v2/README.md

 <p align="center"><img src="https://www.windy.com/img/logo201802/logo-full-windycom-gray-v3.svg"></p>

-Windy plugin that gives shows sun and moon position on the map and gives details about sunset and sunrise times as well as other sun and moon details.
+A Windy plugin that shows sun and moon positions on the map and gives details about sunset and sunrise times as well as other sun and moon details.
 This is a full rewrite of [version 1](https://github.com/jacobsjo/windy-plugin-sun-position) to work with the new windy plugin api and includes a number of improvements.

+To use it on desktop go to https://windy.com, then go to `Menu` -> `Install Windy Plugin` -> `Sun and Moon position` -> `Install plugin`.
+You can then access it by right-clicking on the map and selecting `Sun Position`.
+The plugin will stay available even after a reload.
+(Mobile TBD)

 ![Sun detail pane](src/screenshot.png?raw=true "Screenshot of a dial showing directions and an info window")